musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 These are the additional features we will create from the raw data to improve the model's predictive accuracy.

 {% highlight bash %}
-- MonthYear:  Month and year of the transaction (e.g., 2022-01 for January 2022).
+- MonthYear:  Month and year of the transaction.
-- IsWeekend:  Binary flag indicating if the transaction occurred on a weekend (1) or not (0).
+- IsWeekend:  Indicating if the transaction occurred on a weekend or not.
 - Season	:    Season of the year (e.g., Winter, Spring, Summer, Fall) based on the month.
 {% endhighlight %}